oxysoft/stable-diffusion-webui/README.md

 * CLIP Interrogate: img2txt
 * 2D Transforms: simple 2D transforms like translate, rotate, and scale.
 * 3D Transforms: 3D transforms using virtual depth like rotating a sphere OR predicted depth from AdaBins+MiDaS.
 Could implement depth guidance to try and keep the depth more stable.
+* Guidance: these plugins guide the generation plugins.
+   * CLIP Guidance: guidance using CLIP models.
    * Lpips Guidance: guidance using lpips
    * Convolution Guidance: guidance using convolutions
-* CLIP Guidance: guidance using CLIP models.
 * Audio Analysis: img2num, turn audio inputs into numbers for audio-reactivity, using FFT and stuff like that.
 Can maybe use Magenta.
 * Palette Match: img2img, adjust an image's palette to match an input image.
 * Flow Warp: img2img, displace an image using estimated flow between 2 input images.